MaestroError/eloquent-regex/README.md

   - Raw regex methods for advanced users.
   - BuilderPattern should be able to reproduce patterns used in HSA

-- Add benchmarks and test against large data (cheap alternative of ElasticSearch)
+- Add benchmarks and tests for search against large data ✔️
 - Add Feature Tests for BuilderPattern
 - Add Dockblocs and comments for new methods